- John H. Banks | REBNY President

 - Looking for a NYC real estate broker?

 - Sponsorship Opportunities

 - GIVING BACK

-John H. Banks, III is the President of the Real Estate Board of New York (REBNY), the City’s leading real estate trade association with more than 17,000 members including major commercial and residential property owners and builders, brokers and managers.
+John H. Banks is the President of the Real Estate Board of New York (REBNY), the City’s leading real estate trade association with more than 17,000 members including major commercial and residential property owners and builders, brokers and managers.

-Prior to his appointment as President of REBNY, John served as Vice President of Government Relations at Consolidated Edison Inc. where he spent 13 years managing the company’s government affairs activities as they relate to policies proposed or enacted by the city, state or federal governments.
-During that time, he also served as Vice Chairman of the New York City Charter Revision Commission in 2010 and worked on New York City Mayor Bill de Blasio’s transition in 2013.
+Prior to REBNY, Banks was Consolidated Edison Inc.’s Vice President of Government Relations for 13 years, during which he also served as Vice Chairman of the New York City Charter Revision Commission in 2010 and worked on New York City Mayor Bill de Blasio’s transition in 2013.

-He is a resident of Pelham Manor, where he lives with his wife and two children.
+He is a resident of Pelham Manor, New York where he lives with his wife and two children.